Wealthronic · Independent personal-finance journalism

 Total$2,970~2.4% blended

 $2,970 over twelve months, against positions totaling about $124,000.
-An extra 2.4% of annualized income, on top of the dividends those positions were already paying.
-Mechanically, the strategy delivered.
+An extra 2.4% of annualized income, on top of the dividends those positions are already paying.
+Mechanically, the strategy delivers.

-Three real costs, two of which I underestimated.
+Three real costs, two of which are easy to underestimate.

 Forgone upside.
-On two of the three positions, the stock rallied through my strike during a quarter.
-I bought the call back at a loss to keep the shares (more on why below).
-The combined cost of those two buy-backs was $1,180.
-Net premium collected, after buy-backs, was $1,790 — not $2,970.
+Suppose that on two of the three positions, the stock rallies through the strike during a quarter, and the holder buys the call back at a loss to keep the shares (more on why below).
+If the combined cost of those two buy-backs is $1,180, net premium collected after buy-backs is $1,790 — not $2,970.

 Tax treatment.
 Covered-call premium is generally treated as short-term capital gain or, if the option expires worthless, ordinary income.
 Either way, it is taxed at ordinary income rates, not the long-term capital gains rates that apply to the underlying shares.
-On my marginal bracket, $1,790 of premium turned into about $1,360 after federal and state tax.
+At a typical marginal bracket, $1,790 of premium becomes about $1,360 after federal and state tax.

 Cognitive bandwidth.
-This is the cost I missed.
+This is the cost people miss.
 Writing a covered call means choosing a strike, choosing an expiration, watching the position as expiration approaches, and deciding whether to roll, close, or accept assignment.
-Across three positions, I was making one or two decisions a week.
-Time-wise, two to three hours a month; mentally, a constant low hum of optimization that displaced other thinking.
+Across three positions, that is one or two decisions a week — two to three hours a month, plus a constant low hum of optimization that displaces other thinking.

 A strategy that requires constant monitoring is not passive income.
 It is a part-time job that pays in option premium.

-In August 2024 I wrote a covered call against Position B at a strike I expected to be safe — about 9% above the then-current price, expiring in six weeks.
-The premium was $340.
-Two weeks later the company announced an unexpectedly strong quarter and the stock gapped up overnight to 14% above where it had been when I sold the call.
-I bought the call back to avoid assignment, at a cost of $1,210.
+Picture a covered call written against Position B at a strike that looks safe — about 9% above the then-current price, expiring in six weeks, for a $340 premium.
+Two weeks later the company announces an unexpectedly strong quarter and the stock gaps up overnight to 14% above where it was when the call was sold.
+Buying the call back to avoid assignment costs $1,210.
 Net loss on the trade: $870.
-The shares were saved, but the math on that single trade more than wiped out two months of premium income from the other positions.
+The shares are saved, but the math on that single trade more than wipes out two months of premium income from the other positions.

-Lesson, in retrospect: I had been writing strikes too close to spot.
-The juicier premium reflected real probability of assignment.
-The market is not handing out $340 of free money in six weeks against a position that could easily move 10%; it is selling me lottery tickets in reverse.
+The lesson: strikes written too close to spot carry juicier premium precisely because the probability of assignment is real.
+The market is not handing out $340 of free money in six weeks against a position that could easily move 10%; it is selling lottery tickets in reverse.

 • Strike at least 15% above spot.
 Lower premium, lower assignment risk, less stress around earnings.